pyminihack/pyhack-manual/pyhack-camp-manual_en.md

 - You have to write your name on a specified spread sheet later by yourself.
     - In an instruction time at the venue, allocation is to be optimized.
 - Keep your things in your room.
+- Do not leave your PC and electronic devices on the floor in the rooms at the 2nd floor.
+In winter, underfloor heating is running there.

 ## WC